 - 8 cups low-sodium chicken broth, more if needed for thinning

 - 3 heads broccoli, cut into small florets

 - 1 pound white button or crimini mushrooms, finely chopped

 - 1/2 cup (1 stick) butter

-- 1/2 small onion, finely diced
+- 1 whole medium onion, finely diced

-- 2 tomatoes, seeded and finely diced
+- 2 whole carrots, peeled and finely diced

 - 2 stalks celery, finely diced

 - 1 teaspoon salt, more to taste